moinul75/Stock-Market-Analysis/README.md

 These learning objectives have equipped me with valuable skills and knowledge for efficiently handling and analyzing data in real-world projects.

+## Challenges Faced

+Throughout the project, I encountered several challenges, including:

+- **Data Model Transformation:** Adapting the data model in my Stock database to accommodate JSON to SQLite 3 data conversion requirements.

+- **Integration of REST Framework:** Overcoming hurdles in making the RESTful API responses in JSON format seamlessly interact with CRUD (Create, Read, Update, Delete) operations.

+- **Chart Visualization:** Learning and gaining expertise in chart visualization techniques, particularly with Apex Charts, as this was a new area of knowledge for me.

+These challenges presented valuable learning opportunities, and I worked diligently to overcome them in the pursuit of building a robust and dynamic stock market analysis tool.